 The fs provides a cross-platform, uniform interface to file system operations.

-You can install the released version of fs from CRAN with:
+You can install the released version of fs from CRAN with the following:

 install.packages("fs")